sakaicontrib/SCORM.2004.3ED.RTE/README.md

 portal.iframesuppress=:all:sakai.scorm.singlepackage.tool:sakai.scorm.tool

+## Oracle support:

+There is a known issue with auto.ddl creating the SCORM tables.
+This issue is being tracked @ https://jira.sakaiproject.org/browse/SCO-84

+The workaround is to either create all the SCORM tables manually (with a provided script), or manually change some datatypes on specific columns that cause the problem.
+Both workarounds are explained in Confluence @ https://confluence.sakaiproject.org/display/SCORMPLAYER/Sakai+SCORM+player+installation+guide#SakaiSCORMplayerinstallationguide-OracleSupport

 ## Historical Info

 This project was originally developed and maintained by UC Davis and made available on an ECL 1 license.